8 SEO Benchmarks Worth Establishing (+ What to Ignore)

 Your backlink profile should be growing at a consistent rate every month.

-If you view backlinks as “votes,” then a surplus of “votes” is a positive sign that your website is still valuable.
+If you view the number of backlinks as "votes," then a surplus of "votes" is a positive sign that your website is still valuable.

 If your link profile is in a deficit, then it's a signal that your site isn't what it used to be.
 Backlinks are critical for your long-term SEO performance.